Financial-Times/bertha-client/README.md

 - `republish` (default: false) – set to `true` if you want Bertha to trigger a republish.

+### bertha.parseKey(url, [silent])

+Takes any valid Google Sheets URL or Bertha URL and returns a plain spreadsheet key.
+If the string you pass is already a plain key, it returns it unchanged.

+If you set `silent` to `true`, invalid input will result in the function returning `null` instead of throwing an error.

+### bertha.domains

+An array of known Bertha domains.

 ## Response data

-The data is always returned a plain JavaScript object (not an array).
+The data from `bertha.get()` is always returned as a plain JavaScript object (even if there is only one sheet).
 The key names correspond with the sheet names.

 ### The `|object` transformation